awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 + The `S3` subset in the `us-west-2` Region\.

 Port 4172 \(UDP and TCP\)
 This port is used for streaming the WorkSpace desktop and health checks\.
-It must be open to the PCoIP Gateway IP address ranges and health check servers in the Region that the WorkSpace is in\.
+The desktop client applications do not support the use of a proxy server for port 4172 traffic; they require a direct connection to port 4172\.
+This port must be open to the PCoIP Gateway IP address ranges and health check servers in the Region that the WorkSpace is in\.
 For more information, see [PCoIP Health Check Servers](#health_check) and [PCoIP Gateway](#gateway_IP)\.

 ## Ports for Web Access<a name="web-access-ports"></a>